-This is a bundle of environmental and earth science lessons on the composition and layers of the atmosphere, global wind and climate patterns, and biogeochemical cycles.
-Human impacts on the environment are interwoven through each lesson to provide students with a good basis for any environmental science or APES course.
+This is a bundle of atmosphere lesson plans on the composition and layers of the atmosphere, global wind and climate patterns, and biogeochemical cycles is perfect for a high school environmental science course or earth science course.
+Human impacts on the environment are interwoven through each atomphere lesson to provide students with a good basis for any environmental science or APES course.
 A PowerPoint, guided notes, web-quests, doodle notes, activities, extension pages, and assessments are all included in this lesson.
 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.

 ➤PLEASE NOTE: This unit is also included in my FULL ENVIRONMENTAL SCIENCE CURRICULUM.